-Interest income on investments is recorded when earned.
+Interest income on investments represents coupon interest and is recorded when earned.

 Net Realized Gains and Losses on Sale of Investments

 Net realized gains and losses on the sale of investments are the differences between the net proceeds received and the cost of investments sold.